davenquinn/xenoliths/paper/text/chapters/06-modeling.md

-To distinguish between potential emplacement mechanisms for the mantle lithosphere sampled by Crystal Knob, a forward model of the geotherm implied by each of the tectonic scenarios **A**, **B**, and **C** shown in @fig:neogene_sections is constructed.
+To distinguish between potential emplacement mechanisms for the mantle lithosphere sampled by Crystal Knob, a forward model of the geotherm implied by each of the tectonic scenarios shown in @fig:neogene_sections is constructed.
 A model based on the one-dimensional heat-flow equation
 $$\frac{\partial T}{\partial t} = \frac{k}{\rho C_p} \frac{\partial^2 T}{\partial z^2} + \frac{\alpha}{\rho C_p}$$ {#eq:heat_flow}
 is used to track the evolution of the lithospheric geotherm predicted by the three tectonic scenarios presented above.
-This framework is used to follow the thermal state of the xenolith source region from subduction (or, in case **A**, underplating beneath the crust) to final emplacement beneath the Crystal Knob eruption site at 1.65 Ma.

-For scenarios **B** and **C**, we simulate subduction and underplating by stacking the forearc geotherm atop the modeled oceanic geotherm and relaxed towards the present by iteratively solving the heat-flow equation using finite differences.
+To simulate both subduction and slab-window driven mantle underplating, the forearc geotherm is stacked atop modeled oceanic (or asthenospheric) geotherms and relaxed towards the present by iteratively solving the heat-flow equation using finite differences.
 The entire model is implemented in Python, with finite-difference modeling based on the FiPy software package [@Guyer2009].
 Explicit and implicit